 This is the August edition of my Indie Author Spotlight.
 You are part of a network of readers and authors who love Indie/small press Authors.
 Each month I spotlight a new indie/small press author.
 You get to ‘meet’ my featured author, and learn how they came to be an author, how they approach their craft and many other exciting facts.
 You’ll also be eligible for a sweepstakes in which I’ll give away one or more of their books so you can sample their work!
 What could be more exciting than that?

 Do you want to win a copy of Alice: The Wanderland Chronicles?
 Leave a comment on this post and tell me something you found interesting about JM Sullivan.
 (This opportunity will end on August 31 and the winner will be notified by email by September 5.
 Full rules here.)
+This contest is now closed.

 Last month I spotlighted Madeline Dyer author of the Untamed series, and master of dystopian fiction.
 The sweepstakes is over but you can still check out her interview and pick up a copy of book 1 in her series, Untamed (Untamed Series Book 1), for $3.99.
 Or check back here later this month when I review book 3 in the series, Divided and enter to win an eBook of your choice from her series!